 A significant proportion of dogs (5%) and even more cats (35%) carry intestinal roundworms.
 Quite apart from any effects on our pets, these are a potential human health issue, particularly for children, so they should be treated regularly.

-Surprisingly, we don’t see very many cases of fleas at our clinic, so prefer to treat them as and when we find them.
+Surprisingly, we don’t see very many cases of fleas at our clinic, so we prefer to treat them as and when we find them.

 More common in cats that hunt or pets with fleas, so the frequency of treatment depends on their lifestyle.